 - The production is 3-5 minutes

 - There is some alignment to curriculum

-We will have a film festival next week to screen these projects.
+We will have a film festival the last day of class to screen these projects.
 Do a good job!!

 This might be the most useful project you do in the course.
 When you are finished, you will have created a website that showcases you as a teacher.
 You will be creating your website using the excellent free service Weebly.com

 If you want a custom domain (for instance, www.drchrisgreer.com) then you can register one here and point it to your Weebly website.

 Your website needs to be, at the very minimum, 5 pages and contain content related to:

 1) what you teach

 3) examples of your work (technology and other), embed your technology projects on a dedicated page for greater visibility